 I never got a logical valid explanation as to why the contract/agreement was such a bad decision and why was it squashed down so abruptly.

+“Where Stars Land” ending had to be one of the most disappointing I’ve seen in a while.
 Don’t get me wrong, I loved so many moments of the drama.
-The chemistry, the cast and the struggles of the airport, they were all good and so heartwarming to see but the way everything played out left a bad taste in my mouth.
+The chemistry, the cast, and the struggles of the airport, they were all good and so heartwarming to see but the way everything played out left a bad taste in my mouth.

 As for Chae Soo Bin and Lee Je Hoon, their picks for their projects are still hits and misses for me.